ssbc/ssb-ebt/README.md

 ### `ssb.ebt.registerFormat(formatName, methods)` ("sync" muxrpc API)

+Register a new format for replication.
+Note this does not have to be a new feed format, it could also be indexed replication or sliced replication.
+See `formats` folder for examples.

-By registering a format you create a new EBT instance used for replicating feeds in that format.
+By registering a format you create a new EBT instance used for replicating feeds using that format.
 This means its own clock.
 Message will be replicated using the `replicateFormat` api. `formatName` must be a string and methods must implement the following functions.
 The example shows the 'classic' implementation.